Joon9750/swift-in-depth/Swift_patterns.md

 Here are some heuristics to keep in mind when reasoning about polymorphism in Swift.

+- Light-weight polymorphism -> Use enums.
+- A type that needs to work with multiple types -> Make a generic type.
+- A type that needs a single configurable implementation -> Store a closure.
+- A type that works on multiple types and has a single configurable implementation -> Use a generic struct or class that stores a closure.
+- When you need advanced polymorphism, default extensions, and other advanced use cases -> Use protocols.

 ## Summary
 - You can use protocols as an interface to swap out implementations, for testing, or for other use cases.
 - An associated type can resolve to a type that you don't own.